Siggi88/MultiJDK/README.md

 ## Building MultiJDK

 1. Download JDKs and **unpack** them into the `jdks` directory.
 The `bin` directory should be the first subdirectory of each JDK.
 (For example, the `java` command should be at `jdks/jdk-16.0.2/bin/java`)
-2. Edit `env.sh` to set your default JDK.
+2. Edit `multijdk.sh` to set your default JDK.
 3. Build with `docker build -t multijdk .`

 ## Using MultiJDK